 In October 2014, the Company entered into an exclusive worldwide collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of GDC-0919, one of the Company's clinical stage IDO pathway inhibitors.
 The parties also entered into a research collaboration for the discovery of next generation IDO and TDO pathway inhibitors to be developed and commercialized under this agreement.
 Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional payments of over \$1.0 billion upon achieving certain GDC-0919 and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
-The Company is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.
+The Company retains the right to exercise an option to co-promote GDC-0919 and any subsequent products for the U.S. market and is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.

-For the three and nine months ended September 30, 2015 the Company recognized license and collaboration revenue under the Genentech Agreement of \$808,000 and \$14.4 million, respectively, associated with license and manufacturing technology transfer deliverables, which were completed in their entirety during the period and reimbursement for certain wages.
-In accordance with the Company's continuing performance obligation, \$1.5 million of the \$150.0 million upfront payment is being deferred and recognized in future periods.
+For the three months ended March 31, 2016, the Company recognized license and collaboration revenue under the Genentech Agreement of \$807,000, including \$598,000 for amounts received as reimbursement for the Company's employees working on the project, \$167,000 for providing an alliance manager, and \$42,000 for participation in the joint research committee (JRC).
+For the three months ended March 31, 2015, the Company recognized license and collaboration revenue under the Genentech agreement of \$10.1 million, including \$9.4 million for program materials and technology transfer, \$677,000 for amounts received as reimbursement for the Company's employees working on the project, and \$42,000 for participation in the JRC.
+In accordance with the Company's continuing performance obligation, \$1.0 million of the \$150.0 million upfront payment remains deferred as of March 31, 2016 and will be recognized in future periods.
 The upfront payment provides no general right of return for any non-contingent deliverable and no portion of any revenue recognized is refundable.